DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 ### Set up your environment to this cluster

-To manage a Kubernetes cluster, use kubectl, the Kubernetes command-line client.
+To configure kubectl, use the following command line:
 ```
 gcloud container clusters get-credentials [CLUSTER_NAME]
 ```